IL-Group/FL-Studio-API-Stubs/docs/midi_controller_scripting/tutorials/getting_started.md

 script to a different MIDI port in FL Studio's MIDI settings.

-Each event can often be identified using the `status` and `data1` values, with `data2` containing additional information about the event, and my controller is no different: the play button is identified as `status=191, data1=115`, with `data2=127` for a press and `data2=0` for a release.
+Each event can often be identified using the `status` and `data1` values, with `data2` containing additional information about the event.
+My controller is no different: the play button is identified as `status=191, data1=115`, with `data2=127` when pressing the button and `data2=0` when releasing the button.

-Write your results down so you can use them later.
+Write down your results down so you can use them later.

 ### Linking the play button

-Let's write some code that can identify the play button.
-We can add an `if` statement to our `OnMidiIn` function so that it matches events with the right `status` and `data1` values to be a play button.
+Let's write some code that responds to the play button.
+We can add an `if` statement to our `OnMidiIn` function that matches events with the `status` and `data1` values we identified brefore (191 and 115).

-Inside this `if` statement, you can see we call the `print` function, which is used to write information to the script output.
-In this case, we are printing `"You pressed the play button"`.
+Inside this `if` statement, we call the `print` function.
+This writes information to the script output - in this case: `"You pressed the play button"`.

 ```py  linenums="14"
 def OnMidiIn(event):